-Also known as HA, this sugary molecule (described by scientists as “goo” up until the late 1970s - yep, we’re serious!) is loved by dermatologists for its moisturizing properties - in fact, just one molecule of hyaluronic acid can hold up to 1,000 times its weight in water.
+Also known as HA, this sugary molecule (described by scientists as “goo” up until the late 1970s - yep, we’re serious!) is loved by dermatologists for its moisturizing properties.
 These impressive hydrating abilities have made hyaluronic acid one of the leading ingredients in the formulas of all types of skin care products, from serums to boosters to anti-aging complexes.

 So, how does hyaluronic acid work on the cellular level?
 It all has to do with molecule size.
 There are different derivatives of hyaluronic acid and not all derivatives are identical, so it is important to know a little more about what the various derivatives can do for the appearance of your skin.
 High molecular weight hyaluronic acid is larger than small molecular weight HA, making it ideal for smoothing and plumping the surface of the skin.
 Smaller molecules can penetrate into the upper most layers of the skin, making them appropriate for formulation in more specialized or targeted skin care products.

 There’s vegan, natural, naturally-derived, synthetic…the Hyaluronic Acid in skincare comes from a range of sources.
 When natural, it’s typically sourced from plant and wheat fermentation.
 Plants are fermented with certain bacteria, then purified to extract the Hyaluronic Acid within, for a naturally-derived Hyaluronic Acid.
 The Hyaluronic Acid used in Vichy products is naturally-derived from wheat.

 Is Hyaluronic Acid Safe?